B-UMMI/seq_typing/README.md

 | other_probable_type | 1_GenotypesDENV_14-05-18.fasta | 4-II  | gb:GQ868585#...#Subtype:4-II#Host:Human#seqTyping_4-II   | 100.0             | 1              | 99.38             | NODE_4_length_10182_cov_29.854132   | 13      | 10173 | 1       | 10161 | 0.0    | 3    |

 __new_allele/__
 Folder with a subfolder named with the reference file name from which the new allele was found.
 The novel allele is stored inside a file named with the selected type.
-The header of the sequence will contain the sample name (the default is "sample").
+If it is not possible to retreive the entire sequence of the new allele, "\_partial" string will be added to the header.
+The header of the sequence will contain the sample name (the default is "sample") and the selected type separated by the `--typeSeparator` option (this behaviour can be deactivated with the `--typeNotInNew` option).
-In the case of using extra/flanking sequences to the target sequence, if the full length of such extra/flanking sequences could be retreived, a new file ending with "_.extra_seq.fasta_" will be created.
+In the case of using extra/flanking sequences to the target sequence, if the full length of such extra/flanking sequences could be retreived, a new file ending with "_.extra_seq.fasta_" will be created (not yet implemented for reads).

 __Example__
 For Dengue virus serotyping and genotyping: